WWF RAW 4/4/1994

 Opening Contest: Earthquake defeated Adam Bomb: Bomb attacks Earthquake before the bell but Earthquake takes Bomb down with a hip toss and clotheslines Bomb over the top to the floor.
 Bomb attempts a couple of shoulder blocks but doesn’t get Earthquake off his feet.
 Bomb drops Earthquake throat first across the top rope and connects with a slingshot clothesline and drops a elbow for a near fall.
 Bomb clotheslines Earthquake and Earthquake gets tangled up in the ropes.
 Harvey Wippleman is trash talking Fink on the floor.
 Bomb with a top rope flying clothesline for a near fall.
 Earthquake with a belly to belly suplex, elbow drop and leg drop.
 Earthquake connects with the sit down splash for the win. *

 Footage from Wrestle Mania X where Mr. Perfect screwed Lex Luger out of winning the WWF World Championship is shown.
-Lex Luger cuts a promo saying that he isn’t happy wit Mr. Perfect.
+Lex Luger cuts a promo saying that he isn’t happy with Mr. Perfect.
+If Perfect had an issue with him, Perfect should have addressed it with him personally.
 Luger wants Perfect in the ring.

 Gorilla Monsoon is in the ring to interview Mr. Perfect.
 Monsoon thought that Perfect was a man with class.
 Perfect says that he still is a classy man.
 Perfect says he doesn’t have a problem with Lex Luger and that he called the match perfectly right down the middle of the ring.
 Perfect says that let it slide when Luger put Cornette and Fuji in the ring.
 Perfect also let it slide when Luger put his hands on him the first time.
 Perfect was then pushed by Luger and had to follow the rules to disqualify Luger.
 Monsoon believes that Perfect has a vendetta against Lex Luger.
 Monsoon believes that Lex Luger will get the proper revenge against Mr. Perfect.